kaczla/list-lm/data/readme/model_links.md

 - [h2oGPT](https://github.com/h2oai/h2ogpt) - h2oGPT - The world's best open source GPT: open-source repository with fully permissive, commercially usable code, data and models and code for fine-tuning large language models.
 - [JARVIS](https://github.com/microsoft/JARVIS) - JARVIS, a system to connect LLMs with ML community.
 - [Kernl](https://github.com/ELS-RD/kernl) - Kernl lets you run Pytorch transformer models several times faster on GPU with a single line of code, and is designed to be easily hackable.
 Kernl is the first OSS inference engine written in OpenAI Triton, a new language designed by OpenAI to make it easier to write GPU kernels.
+- [KTransformers](https://github.com/kvcache-ai/ktransformers) - KTransformers is a flexible, Python-centric framework designed with extensibility at its core.
 - [LASSL](https://github.com/lassl/lassl) - LASSL is a LAnguage framework for Self-Supervised Learning.
 LASSL aims to provide an easy-to-use framework for pretraining language model by only using Huggingface's Transformers and Datasets.
 - [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion) - High-Resolution Image Synthesis with Latent Diffusion Models, contains: Text-to-Image, Inpainting
+- [Lazy Predict](https://github.com/shankarpandala/lazypredict) - Lazy Predict helps build a lot of basic models without much code and helps understand which models works better without any parameter tuning.
 - [Levanter](https://github.com/stanford-crfm/levanter) - Levanter is a framework for training large language models (LLMs) and other foundation models that strives for legibility, scalability, and reproducibility.
 - [LiBai](https://github.com/Oneflow-Inc/libai) - LiBai is a large-scale open-source model training toolbox based on OneFlow
+- [Liger Kernel](https://github.com/linkedin/Liger-Kernel) - Liger Kernel is a collection of Triton kernels designed specifically for LLM training.
 - [LightLLM](https://github.com/ModelTC/lightllm) - LightLLM is a Python-based LLM (Large Language Model) inference and serving framework, notable for its lightweight design, easy scalability, and high-speed performance.
 - [LightSeq](https://github.com/RulinShao/LightSeq) - Official repository for LightSeq: Sequence Level Parallelism for Distributed Training of Long Context Transformers.
 LightSeq achieves up to 2x faster, 2-8x longer sequences vs Megatron-LM on 16 80GB A100s.
 - [Lit-GPT](https://github.com/Lightning-AI/lit-gpt) - Hackable implementation of state-of-the-art open-source LLMs based on nanoGPT.
 Supports flash attention, 4-bit and 8-bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
 - [llamafile](https://github.com/Mozilla-Ocho/llamafile) - llamafile lets you distribute and run LLMs with a single file.
+- [llm](https://github.com/simonw/llm) - llm is a CLI utility and Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine.
 - [LLM Foundry](https://github.com/mosaicml/llm-foundry) - This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
 - [llm.c](https://github.com/karpathy/llm.c) - LLM training in simple, raw C/CUDA
 - [LMFlow](https://github.com/OptimalScale/LMFlow) - An extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community.